dogancankilic/Movie_Trailers/README.md

 # Movie Trailers

-Movie Trailers listed in RecyclerView and reaching data from JSON file
+Movie Trailers listed in RecyclerView and fetching data from JSON file

 ## Getting Started